lukesh-b/terraform-IaC.publ/README.md

 # Terraform IaC Public

 This repository contains the **public** version of my Terraform Infrastructure as Code projects for AWS.
-It includes configurations to build VPCs, EC2 instances, and networking components to automate cloud infrastructure setup.
+It includes configurations to build VPCs, EC2 instances, SG and networking components to automate cloud infrastructure setup.

 ## Technologies